FlashOnFire/MirrorVerse/README.md

 # ✨ MirrorVerse ✨

-Light ray reflection simulation in Rust, rendered with OpenGL.
+Light ray reflection simulation with 3D rendering.

-All these simulations are done using Linear Algebra so it works for n-dimensional space.

-This project is built using Rust for all the simulation parts.
-We heavily utilize the nAlgebra library for the calculations and also glium for the 3D rendering.
+Built with [Rust](https://www.rust-lang.org/), using [`nalgebra](https://nalgebra.org/) for the linear algebra, and [glium](https://github.com/glium/glium) for the graphical rendering.

-We used Flutter to make a GUI to run all the things.
+GUI app built with [Flutter](https://flutter.dev/)

-The program is split into four main parts:
+This project is split into four main parts:

 1. 📚 The library which really handles the simulations (mirror_verse).
-2. 🏃‍♂️ The runner which takes a JSON, uses the simulator to generate the path, and runs a visualization of the simulation.
+2. 🏃‍♂️ A runner which takes a JSON, generates ray's the path, and runs a visualization of the simulation.
-3. 🔀 The random generator which generates a random set of mirrors.
+3. 🔀 A random simulation generator which generates a random set of mirrors and rays.
-4. 🖥️ A graphical user interface to run all these tools easily.
+4. 🖥️ A Flutter GUI app graphical for users who wish to run these tools without the terminal.

 ## GUI

 ### 🛠️ Compilation

-You should first build the Rust project into the Flutter assets:
+Build the Rust project and move the emitted executables into the Flutter assets:

 ```shell
 # For Windows: